ads2100/100DayOfCode/README.md

 - <b>day 50</b>: Deleting Array Elements
 - <b>day 51</b>: Iterating arrays.
 - <b>day 52</b>: Multidimensional array.
-- <b>day 53 and 54</b>: Senario: If i was responsible for the employees database, and I want to insert every employee with her/his job role and years of experience, now write a program that help me to enter this information.
+- <b>day 53 and 54</b>: Scenario: If i was responsible for the employees database, and I want to insert every employee with her/his job role and years of experience, now write a program that help me to enter this information.
 Then execute these two:
 1- I want to display the employees that just have more than 3 years of experience, write a code that help me to read this information.
 2- I want to delete employee Saad's information from the database because he left the company, write a code that help me to execute this change.